 A solar photovoltaic (PV) system can generate power to run any electric system or appliance in your home.
 If you don't want to use solar power for your entire home, you can install a solar heating system for your water.

-There are many benefits to home solar energy.
-You can save money, raise your property values, and qualify for tax benefits.
+There are a number of benefits to home solar energy.
+You can reduce emissions, qualify for tax benefits, and raise your property values.
 With the right storage equipment, solar panels can also offer you additional energy security and offer some protection from power outages.

-It depends on where you live and what type of panels you're installing.
-Since there's a moderate amount of snowfall in Groveton, your best time to get solar is in the spring and fall.
+It depends on your home's location and the kind of panels you plan to use.
+Since there's a moderate amount of snowfall in Groveton, your best time to install solar panels is in the spring and fall.